<

 About Cbio

 Cbio A/S is a biopharmaceutical company dedicated to curing cancer patients by making T-cell based immunotherapies available for patients worldwide.
-We focus on the so-called Tumor Infiltrating Lymphocyte – or TIL therapy, which is the most promising cell-based treatment for solid tumors.
+We focus on the t-cell therapy, which is the most promising cell-based treatment for solid tumors.

 Mission

-Cbio’s mission is to develop and bring next-generation cell-based immunotherapies to cancer patients worldwide.
+Cbio’s mission is to develop and bring next-generation T-cell therapies to cancer patients worldwide.

-Pursuing our mission, we are developing next generation TIL therapies for solid tumors, accounting for 90% of all cancers.
-Our transformative new TIL product – novoleucel – enables more patients to be treated due to its minimal invasiveness, a broader T-cell repertoire, its short production time and industrial scalability without compromising yield.
+Pursuing our mission, we are developing next generation T-cell therapies for solid tumors, accounting for 90% of all cancers.
+Our transformative new T-cell product – novoleucel – enables more patients to be treated due to its minimal invasiveness, with a broader T-cell repertoire of more stemness-like (revitalized) T-cells, both features that are linked to improved clinical outcome and survival for late-stage cancer patients.

 Facility